awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 The browser returns your page with the embedded image file, served from the edge location that CloudFront determined was appropriate to serve the object\.

-For more information on using CloudFront, go to [Amazon CloudFront Resources](Resources.md)\.
+For more information on using CloudFront, go to [Amazon CloudFront Related Information](Resources.md)\.